palomakop/palomakop.github.io/README.md

-# My website, build with plain HTML/CSS
+# My website, built with plain HTML/CSS

 This is an old version of my website, built from scratch with HTML & CSS.
 It was superseded in October 2024 by a [new version built with 11ty](https://github.com/palomakop/palomakop.tv-11ty).